 What if those diets you read one night on some Facebook support group claiming to cure your abdominal pain; your chronic pain or your endometriosis was actually increasing your experience of pain?
 Does cutting out your morning coffee, gluten or dairy actually make any difference or is the fear of these foods doing more harm?
+Today we answer the question, is your diet increasing your chronic pain?

 The more we fear something, the more our protective mechanisms increase and our thresholds decrease.
 For example, if you have injured your ankle being tackled in a football game you are likely to experience pain in your ankle earlier when doing a similar movement as a protective mechanism.
 That is normal, our body learns and our body protects.
 Some times our body’s become over protective because of our thoughts or experiences.
 If you associate eating a certain of food with pain than fear of consuming that food again can actually begin to increase your experience of pain as a protective mechanism – don’t stress unnecessarily.